GHenkje/WakeOnLan/README.md

 # WakeOnLan
-Example of how to send the magic WakeOnLan message with c#.
+Example of how to send the magic wake on lan message with c#.
 Usage:
 ```cs
 using WOL;